mljs/bit-array/README.md

 ### count(arr)

 Calculates the sum of the amount of `1` in the numbers.
+This is also known as [Hamming weight](https://en.wikipedia.org/wiki/Hamming_weight)

 ### and(arr1, arr2)